doedmannen/bankfuralle/README.md

 This project is a simple banking application in Java using JavaFX.
 The application is connected to a SQL-database.
 There is no backend in the middle of things to handle stuff properly.

+### Accounts for testing:
+Login user 1: 0101012020 pw: test

+Login user 2: 0202020101 pw: test

 ### Finished userstories
-I think that I have accomplished to do all the userstories that was asked of me.
+I think that I have accomplished all the userstories for the assignment.
 There all in there.
-See notes below for some important implementations.
+See notes below for some implementations.

 ### Notes
 * Three users are hardcoded into the projects database, one of them is a dummy costumer that holds all accounts that leads nowhere